shaharzeira/mp4_directory_to_mp3_python/README.md

 mp4_directory_to_mp3_python_linux
 =================================

-convert mp4 files in a directory to mp3 files
+convert mp4 files in a directory to mp3 files.
-It will optimize to to the best quality
+It will optimize to to the best quality.
-It is a direct convert mp4 -> mp3
+It is a direct convert mp4 -> mp3.
-There are no middle convertion like to a mp4->wav->mp3 It uses Variable bitrate for maximum quality
+There are no middle convertion like to a mp4->wav->mp3.
+It uses Variable bitrate for maximum quality

 Install